MrOggy85/blog/markdown/iterm2-triggers.md

   height="768"
 />

+> Look at all those hacker attempts...
+Now in gold color!

 ## Link to Jira

 Another nice feature is to add a clickable link to the Jira ticket.
 For example